 - Wildlife hunting is prohibited.

-- Pets are allowed but to be kept on a leash when using the trails.
+- Pets are allowed but kept on a leash when using the trails.

-- Visitors advised wearing rubber-soled shoes to avoid accidents on the sharp shales.
+- Wear rubber-soled shoes to avoid accidents on the sharp shales.

-Located outside of Cullman, Alabama.
-From the intersection of 1-65 out of Birmingham and US Highway 31 near Lacon, take exit 318 and drive 157 east to the left on Highway 31, then continue north on Hwy 31 for 2.2 miles to the Hurricane Creek Park.
+From the intersection of 1-65 out of Birmingham and U.S. Highway 31 near Lacon, take exit 318 and drive 157 east to the left on Highway 31, then continue north on Hwy 31 for 2.2 miles to Hurricane Creek Park.

-With its diversified nature, wildlife, and countless recreational activities, Hurricane Creek is one of the best parks to visit in Alabama, designed by Buddy Rogers.
+With its diversified nature, wildlife, and countless recreational activities, Hurricane Creek is one of the best parks to visit in Alabama.
 Its natural beauty has captivated thousands of visitors and will continue to do so with the new explorations setting in.